tomdalling/value_semantics/README.md

 ValueSemantics
 ==============

-Create value classes quickly, with all the [conventions of a good value object](https://github.com/zverok/good-value-object).
+A gem for making value classes.

-Generates modules that provide value semantics for a given set of attributes.
+Generates modules that provide [conventional value semantics](https://github.com/zverok/good-value-object) for a given set of attributes.
-Provides the behaviour of an immutable struct-like value class, with light-weight validation and coercion.
+The behaviour is similar to an immutable `Struct` class, plus extensible, lightweight validation and coercion.

 These are intended for internal use, as opposed to validating user input like ActiveRecord.
-Invalid or missing attributes cause an exception intended for developers, not an error message intended for the user.
+Invalid or missing attributes cause an exception for developers, not an error message intended for application users.

 Defining and Creating Value Objects